 A large-scale producer of medical isotopes is located near Sydney, Australia: ANSTO.
-The OPAL reactor is relatively young (more than 10 years) .
+The OPAL reactor is relatively young (over 10 years old).

 The Netherlands occupies a special position in Europe: not only is the Netherlands currently the largest producer of medical isotopes in the world, along with Australia it is also the only country that has the reactor and the molybdenum-processing facility in the same location.
 This offers many advantages, not least the fact that radioactive materials do not need to be transported by road.
 As transportation times are non-existent, the yield of the entire production process is also higher (less decay of molybdenum during the process) and this results in less waste.